Why Apple Cider Vinegar Works for Weight Loss

 Apple cider vinegar also improves A1C, which is a count of your average blood sugars over about three months.

 Apple cider vinegar reduces your fat storage when it lowers the output of the Fat Storing Hormone - because Fat Storing Hormone signals your body to hold on to fat.

 Your fat-burning will increase when apple cider vinegar reduces your Fat Storing Hormone levels.

 Some studies have shown that apple cider vinegar promotes fullness, which can decrease calorie intake.
 In addition to its appetite-suppressing effects, apple cider vinegar has also been shown to slow the rate at which food leaves your stomach; leaving you feeling full for longer periods between meals.
 (Which means this will also help you with intermittent fasting.).

 In some ways, apple cider vinegar is miraculous.
 In addition to the weight loss benefits listed above, there are more health benefits available too.
 It can:

-- Improve polycystic ovary syndrome (PCOS) symptoms: In a small study of women with PCOS who took vinegar for 90 to 110 days, 57% resumed ovulation, likely due to improved insulin sensitivity
+- Improve polycystic ovary syndrome (PCOS) symptoms: In a small study of women with PCOS who took vinegar for 90 to 110 days, 57% resumed ovulation, likely due to improved Fat Storing Hormone sensitivity

 - Decrease cholesterol levels: Studies in diabetic and normal rats and mice found that apple cider vinegar increased HDL cholesterol.
 It also reduced LDL cholesterol and triglycerides.